hackseq/hackseq_2017/organization/meeting_minutes/2017-09-12_committee_minutes.md

 ### Dan
 - No updates.
-- Poste meeting recollection by Jasleen: @dfornika any updates on the Google Cloud contact for sponsorship?
+- Poste meeting recollection by Jasleen: Dan - any updates on the Google Cloud contact for sponsorship?

 ### Jasleen
 - Jasleen contacted the AMS Student Services regarding sponsoring food, and they suggested she get in touch with the VP Administration.
 Jasleen and Dan will follow-up.  **TO DO**